-I confirm that the Board conducted an annual review of the effectiveness of the internal controls for 2023, finalised at its meeting of 18 October 2023.
+I confirm that the Board conducted an annual review of the effectiveness of the internal controls for 2024, finalised at its meeting of 25 October 2024.

-I confirm that this Statement on System of Internal Control has been reviewed by the ARC who are satisfied it accurately reflects the control system in operation during the reporting period.
+I confirm that this Statement on System of Internal Control has been reviewed by the ARC which has recommended adoption by the Board.

-No material breaches in internal control, material losses or frauds were identified during the course of the year.
+No significant weakness in internal control, material losses or frauds were identified during the course of the year.